FSF Free Software Awards

-Free Software Foundation (FSF) grants two annual awards.
+The Free Software Foundation (FSF) grants two annual awards.
 Since 1998, FSF has granted the award for Advancement of Free Software and since 2005, also the Free Software Award for Projects of Social Benefit.

 Presentation ceremonies

-In 1999 it was presented in the Jacob Javits Center European Meeting (FOSDEM).
+In 1999 the award for Advancement of Free Software was presented at the Jacob Javits Center European Meeting (FOSDEM).
 Since 2006, the awards have been presented at the FSF's annual members meeting in Cambridge, Massachusetts.

 Advancement of Free Software award

-This is annually presented by the Free Software Foundation (FSF) to a person whom it deems to have made a great contribution to the progress and development of free software, through activities that accord with the spirit of free software.
+The Advancement of Free Software award is annually presented by the Free Software Foundation (FSF) to a person whom it deems to have made a great contribution to the progress and development of free software, through activities that accord with the spirit of free software.